Hiking & Hydration

 One easy way to stay hydrated, but also keep on top of your salt supply, is to carry a bottle of electrolyte drinks.
 There are a ton of electrolyte drink products out there, and the one that I like comes from a company called Trace Minerals Research.
 They make an Electrolyte Stamina Power Pak that is less sugary and not so artificially colored or flavored as other brands on the market.
 The drink comes in a little powder packet, and you simply mix it into your water botttle, camelback, gin bottle, whatever.
 I like to reserve my camelback for pure, clean mountain spring water, so I usually mix the Power Pak in a backup Sigg or Nalgene bottle and carry that in addition to the Camelback.
 Overkill?
 Perhaps.
 The electrolyte mixture leaves a residue that permanently changes the flavor of your bottle.
 For me, it’s nice to have one bottle devoted to electrolyte drinks.
 On my road bike, I have one bottle filled with clear water and one filled with electrolytes.

 Natural alternatives.
 There’s been a lot of buzz lately surrounding coconut water.
 Some people call it “Mother Nature’s Mega-Electrolyte Drink.”
-I tried it, and I find it extremely sweet.
-Maybe you’d like it.
-Give it a whirl and let us know what you think.
+It’s an incredibly hydrating, natural option.

 One other note: A little bit of salt goes a long way.
 A handful of salty nuts, mid hike, will do the trick.
 Don’t plan on downing a bag of potato chips at every water stop, though, or you might end up with serious high blood pressure down the road.
 Everything in balance, that’s the key.